Teko (film)

 Teko is a 2019 Indian Bengali language drama directed by Abhimanyu Mukherjee and produced by Surinder Films.
 The film stars Ritwick Chakraborty and Srabanti Chatterjee in lead roles.
-The film will be released on 22 November 2019.

-The story is all about Alokesh is obsessed with his hair, but in a twist of fate, he goes bald after applying an oil that’s touted to boost hair growth.
-Life deals a double blow when his hair-obsessed fiancée, Mina, calls off their wedding after he reveals his bald scalp to her.
+The film was scheduled for release on 22 November 2019.
+The story is about Alokesh who is obsessed with his hair, but in a twist of fate, he goes bald after applying an oil that’s touted to boost hair growth.
+Life deals him a double blow when his hair-obsessed fiancée, Mina, calls off their wedding after he reveals his bald scalp to her.
 He then sets out to seek revenge.